XavKearney/fsharp-arm-emulator/ArmEmulator/docs/DirkBrink.md

 SUB/ADD dest can only be R13 if op1 is R13 and op2 is constant or LSL #1/#2/#3 -> Changed to any second operand but op1 must still be SP
-SUB second operand cannot be PC or SP -> Changed to allowed SBC first operand cannot be SP or PC -> Changed to allowed
+SUB second operand cannot be PC or SP -> Changed to allowed SBC first operand cannot be SP or PC -> Changed to allowed RegisterRegisterShift cannot be PC for any instructions -> Changed to allowed